OleksiyRudenko/dev-env-git/README.md

 Execute following commands to have your git identity configured.
-Replace **"John Doe"** with your real name (obey quotes) and **johndoe@example.com** with the email you used to register on GitHub.
+Replace **"John Doe"** with your real name (obey quotes) and **999999+johndoe@users.noreply.github.com** with the email GitHub suggests in your settings https://github.com/settings/emails to protect your real email address from parsing.
 ```
 git config --global user.name "John Doe"
-git config --global user.email johndoe@example.com
+git config --global user.email 999999+johndoe@users.noreply.github.com
 ```

 _Note!_ Copy-paste + edit are your best friends at the most of times.